 - 1. Aim to achieve the objectives set out in Table 4-1 - 2.
 Oversee the preparation of the Strategic Reduction Plan and updates, including: - a.
 Determine the containment standard or level of service that the network will need to achieve in wet weather over the term of the consent - b.
-Determine prioritised sub-catchments - 3.
-Oversee implementation of the Strategic Reduction Plan - 4.
-Oversee the preparation of the Sub-catchment Reduction Plans once a sub-catchment is prioritised - 5.
-Oversee implementation of the Sub-catchment Reduction Plans - 6.
-Receive information about the performance of the network in sub-catchments where the reduction plan work is complete.
+Determine prioritised sub-catchments, or smaller geographic areas as considered appropriate - 3.
+Oversee implementation of the Strategic Reduction Plan